Xilinx/Vitis_Libraries/solver/docs/src/guide_L2_AIE/L2_AIE_introduction.rst

 Using Library Elements within Defined Graphs
 -------------------------------------------------

 The user entry point for each library element is a graph class(L2 level).
-The entry point graph class will contain one or more L1 level kernels and may contain one or more graph objects.
+The entry point graph class contains one or more L1 level kernels and might contain one or more graph objects.
 For instance, to use library element of cholesky decomposition, include `cholesky_complex_decomposition_graph.hpp` from the `L2/include/aie/` folder.
 The test harness can be used as a reference example of how to instantiate a parameterized graph.
 For example, see `L2/tests/aie/<library_element>/test.hpp` and `test.cpp`.